szw/vim-kompleter/README.md

 Lispy Identifiers
 -----------------

-Lispy identifiers are just keywords with a dash (`-`) allowed inside.
-Normally you can enable them by setting `:set lisp`.
-They are common not only in Lisp but also in a bunch of web interface languages, like HTML or CSS.
+Lispy identifiers are just keywords with a hyphen allowed inside.
+Such keywords are common not only in Lisp family but also in a bunch of web interface languages, like HTML or CSS.
+Normally, in Vim, you can enable them by adjusting `:set iskeyword` option to contain the dash char `-` or setting the _lisp_ option (`:set lisp`).
+Vim-Kompleter will recognize that and allows the dash in identifiers too.

-You can provide the Lispy filetypes by setting a string with filetypes separated by commas, like here:
+You can provide the Lispy identifiers for certain filetypes permanently in your `.vimrc` by adding a dash to the `isk` option like here:

-    let g:kompleter_lispy_filetypes = "lisp,html,xml,xhtml,haml,eruby,css,scss,sass,javascript,coffee"

-By default it is set as above.
-See `:help lisp` for more details of Vim Lisp support.
-Moreover, see `:help iskeyword` or `:help isk` to find out how Vim recognizes keywords in various commands like `*` or `#`.
-Particularly, you might want to add a dash to `isk` for filetypes considered _lispy_ by Kompleter (in your `.vimrc`):

     " Lispy identifiers support
-    au FileType lisp,html,xml,xhtml,haml,eruby,css,scss,sass,javascript,coffee setlocal isk+=-
+    au FileType lisp,clojure,html,xml,xhtml,haml,eruby,css,scss,sass,javascript,coffee setlocal isk+=-

+See `:help iskeyword` or `:help isk` to find out how Vim recognizes keywords in various commands like `*` or `#`.
+Moreover, see `:help lisp` for more details of Vim Lisp support.

 Self-Promotion
 --------------